LiMingchen159/limingchen159.github.io/content/_index.md

           size: cover
           position: center
           parallax: false
   - block: markdown
     content:
       title: 📚 My Research
       subtitle:
       text: |-
-       I’m a PHD Student in the Hong Kong University of Science and Technology, specializing in large language models, semantic models, and building performance simulation.
+       I’m a PHD Student in the Hong Kong University of Science and Technology, specializing in semantic models (e.g., Brick) and building performance simulation.

-       Currently, I am dedicated to developing "BuildingGPT," an advanced tool aimed at revolutionizing how we approach building performance and intelligence.
-My work integrates qualitative and quantitative methods to explore the role of science and technology in driving economic growth.
+       My research focuses on the application and development of semantic models, such as Brick, to improve building intelligence and performance.
+I integrate qualitative and quantitative methods to explore the role of science and technology in driving economic growth.

        I’m particularly interested in collaborating with scholars in smart buildings, smart cities, and computer science.
 Please reach out via email/wechat to connect 😃
       columns: '1'
   - block: collection
     id: papers
     content: